 Frank is a recognized thought leader in the consumer finance industry and a regular speaker throughout the country on various consumer finance topics.
 He has also been recognized by his clients and peers by being elected to the Governing Board of the Conference on Consumer Finance Law, as well as being recognized as a Litigation Star by Benchmark Litigation and also by Super Lawyers for past several years.

-Frank received his J.D., cum laude, from the University of Alabama School of Law and his B.S. from Auburn University in Biomedical Sciences/Pre-Med.
+Frank received his J.D. from the University of Alabama School of Law and his B.S. from Auburn University in Biomedical Sciences/Pre-Med.
 While attending law school, he was a member of the Order of the Barristers, the National Moot Court Team (Southeast Regional Winner), and the John A. Campbell Moot Court Board.
-In addition, he was the Chief Justice of the Honor Court and a Student Bar Association Representative.